-- Keep the through-hull valve to drain the collecting tank always closed, as, being located under the waterline, it would let in water. - It is advisable to empty the black water tank every time you put out to open sea. - In order not to damage the impeller, do not start the disposer when it is empty and do not throw any solid object or material, pieces of plastic or any other material which is difficult to macerate into the toilet. - No warning systems for the collecting tank level are provided, as they are not very reliable over time and could even be dangerous.
+Keep the through-hull valve to drain the black water collecting tank always closed, as, being located under the waterline, it would let in water.

+- It is advisable to empty the black water tank every time you put out to open sea. - In order not to damage the impeller, do not throw any solid object or material, pieces of plastic or any other material which is difficult to macerate into the toilet, do not use the macerator when it is empty and disconnect it as soon as the tank is empty. - No warning systems for the collecting tank level are provided, as they are not very reliable over time and could even be dangerous.
 Obviously, if you find it difficult to drain the toilet it means that the tank is full. - In order to check and periodically clean the tank, it has on its upper side an inspection cap consisting of a rubber membrane fixed around the opening by a pipe clip (the same system used for the water tanks).

-We recommend you to consult the use and maintenance manual provided by the disposer manufacturer and delivered separately.
+We recommend you to consult the use and maintenance manual provided by the macerator manufacturer and delivered separately.